 However, we recommend checking specific travel dates for your journey between Berlin and Kraków as scheduled services by coach, flight or train can vary by season or day of the week.

 These are the most popular departure and arrival points when travelling from Berlin to Kraków:

 Omio works with many trusted partners that can help you travel the best way from Berlin to Kraków:

-Before travelling from Berlin to Kraków, it’s good to know what ticket you can buy and how much it will cost in the next 7 days:
+Before travelling from Berlin to Kraków, it’s good to know what ticket you can book and how much it will cost in the next 7 days:

 But we recommend booking Berlin to Kraków tickets online a few months before your planned travel date to score the best deals and save money on your trip.